Gil Vicente F.C.: Relegation and return

 In the following two seasons, the club returned to more typical league finishes in the bottom half of the table.
 Vítor Oliveira returned to manage the club in December 2001, taking over the job of Luís Campos.
 In the 2002-03 season the team achieved eighth place with 44 points.
 The season included 2 wins against Sporting, including a 3–0 away win at Estádio José Alvalade, with goals from Manoel, Gaspar, and Paulo Alves.
 In February 2003, Luís Loureiro became the first squad player to be receive a call up to the Portugal national football team.

 In the following two seasons, Gil Vicente achieved consecutive 12th and 13th places, with 40 points, both seasons marked by coaching changes: from Mário Reis to Luís Campos and then to Ulisses Morais.

 In the 2005–06 Primeira Liga, Gil Vicente fielded an ineligible player being Angolan forward Mateus in the "Mateus Affair".
 They therefore lost the right to participate in the 2006–07 Primeira Liga, and Belenenses were allowed to stay up.
 Gil Vicente were accused by the special sports instances that rule Portuguese football of illegally resorting to regular courts on the dispute of Mateus, according to Gil Vicente, illegal contract with his former employer, FC Lixa.

 Still convinced this is not a sports-related case but rather work-related, Gil Vicente continued in the courts.
 Along with the relegation, they were also suspended from the Taça de Portugal for one season.

 On 29 May 2011, the club returned to the top flight as champions of the 2010–11 Liga de Honra with a 3–1 home win over C.D.
 Fátima in front of a club record crowd; manager Paulo Alves beat C.D.
 Feirense on goal difference to the title, and the key players were strikers Hugo Vieira and Zé Luís.
 The club finished as runners-up of the 2011–12 Taça da Liga, eliminating Sporting CP from the groups, S.C.
 Braga on penalties in the semi-final and losing 2–1 to S.L.
 Benfica in the final in Coimbra.

 A four-year spell in the top flight ended in 2014–15, when Gil Vicente lost 2–1 at F.C.
 Penafiel in the penultimate round of matches.
 On 29 April 2018, the club slipped into the third tier for the first time since 1971, but had a place in the 2019–20 Primeira Liga secured as a result of the appeal against the "Matheus Affair".
-On May 8, 2022, Gil Vicente qualified for a European competition, UEFA Europa Conference League, for the first time in their history, after finishing fifth in the 2021–22 Primeira Liga season.
+On May 8, 2022, Gil Vicente qualified for a European competition for the first time in their history, after finishing fifth in the 2021–22 Primeira Liga season.
+They played UEFA Europa Conference League, eliminating Riga FC from Latvia in the third round (5–1 overall), before being eliminated in the playoff by AZ Alkmaar from the Netherlands (1–6 overall).